murillocg/stocks-monitor-app/README.md

 #### % gain/loss in the last week - Check weekly
 Create a weekly job to runs every friday in the evening 4PM BRT
+- Go to WalletTable and for each stock in this table
+- Get the price from 7 days before today and compute gain/loss comparing with today's price: BBAS3=+7.5%; VALE3=-8.3%, etc
+- Send this report by email

+#### % gain/loss in the last month - Check monthly
+Create a weekly job to runs every month in the first friday in the evening 4PM BRT
+- Go to WalletTable and for each stock in this table
+- Get the price from 30 days before today and compute gain/loss comparing with today's price: PRIO3=+20.5%; RRRP3=-1.3%, etc
+- Send this report by email